arduino/arduino-create-agent/README.md

 - restart the agent
 - click the tray bar icon and select the new configuration

+## When behind a proxy

+The agent support working behind a proxy, but manual configuration is required ( there is no support for automatic proxy discovery ).

+To add proxy configuration:
+- stop the agent: tray bar icon -> pause then tray bar icon -> kill
+- find the `config.ini` file that is present in the `arduino-create-agent` installation folder
+- edit the `config.ini` file adding this lines under the `[env]` section ( create it if not present ):
+    ```ini
+    http_proxy=yourproxyhere
+    https_proxy=yourhttpsproxyhere
+    ```
+- restart the agent

+**Tip**: you can also use the multiple configurations feature to create a new configuration with the proxy settings.
+This way you can have multiple proxies configured and disable proxy configuration with ease.

 # Contributing

 Please use the current latest version: